 People in receipt of pension credits and child tax credits, where the annual household income is less than £16,010, will automatically qualify for a replacement boiler grant.
 It's worth noting that if you don't qualify for a free boiler, all hope isn't lost.
-You may still be entitled to a discounted price on a new boiler.
+You may still be entitled to a discounted price on a new one, which would help with the replacement boiler cost.
 Also, some local authorities offer their own schemes through the Eco Flex Grant.
 These are ideal for those who don't receive means tested benefits but are on low income.

 For those in social housing, if the home has an energy rating of E, F or G, you may qualify for an insulation grant.
 If the property has not previously had central heating then you may also qualify for a free boiler grant.

 If your boiler does break while you're waiting for a replacement or a discount, keep cosy with electric heaters, electric blankets and heated throws all available on Amazon.
 We also love this knitted hot water bottle, £9.99, Amazon.

 Both homeowners and tenants who rent are eligible for boiler grants.
 This is presuming they are receiving one of the benefit types mentioned above.
 One factor that will prohibit tenants is if they are in local authority run social housing.
 Landlords with low income tenants may also apply for the ECO scheme benefit and may find they are eligible for a free boiler replacement or at least a heavily discounted unit.

 Make sure you're aware of how often a boiler should be serviced so you can ensure yours is being checked regularly to make sure it's working efficiently, or to know if you need a replacement.